 Cast Iron Pans

 Cast iron pans are common cookware you are likely to find in any home kitchen.
-Many people prefer using them for they are durable, versatile heat retainer, and affordable.
+Many people prefer using them for they are durable, versatile, and affordable.

 Cast iron pans are effective especially when seasoned for they develop a non-stick element.
 Seasoning protects the pan from rust and gives it non-stick properties.

 The best way to take care of cast iron pans is by drying them well after washing and coat them with non-greasy oil.
 Avoid using a dishwasher to clean the pan and just use water.